codecraftingtools/codecraftingtools.github.io/_sources/considerations.rst.txt

 Considerations
 ==============

-In this section, we will briefly walk through a number of design considerations that influence the development of our code crafting tools.
+In this section, we will walk through a number of design considerations that influence the development of our code crafting tools.